mrmodise/redis-nodejs-caching/README.md

      alt="redis api request"
      style="float: left; max-width: 75%" />

-## Next steps
+## Updating Cache
-* Updating Redis caching with the latest copy of data.
+When saving data to Redis programmatically one can define the duration in seconds when the copy of data should be considered expired thus discarded automatically.
+In this application, this time has been set to 3600 seconds (1 minute) meaning if a user makes an API call after 1 minute the data will be re-cached.

 ## License
 ```